Ethanprihar/CS3733-Kabasuji/Readme.md

   A player can test a level by hitting the "Test Level" button.
 A description of how to test the level can be found in the description of how to play a Lightning Level in the Kabasuji user Manual above.
 The player can exit this test by hitting the "Exit" button.

+Building a Release Level:

+  A builder can undo a move by clicking the "Undo" button.

+  A builder can redo a move by clicking the "Redo" button.

+  A builder can save a level by clicking the "Save Level" button.

+  A builder can delete a level by clicking the "Delete Level" button.

+  A builder can return to the main menu (which deletes the current level being made) by clicking the "Main Menu" button.

+  A builder can add a piece to the level bullpen by clicking on the piece in the bullpen.

+  A player can specify the number of moves that the player is allowed by typing in the "Moves" text field.

+  A player can make a tile invalid (or not part of the board) by selecting the "white" color button and then left clicking on the tile.

+  A player can make a tile a hint tile by selecting the "white" color button and then right clicking on that tile on the board.

+  A player can test a level by hitting the "Test Level" button.
+A description of how to test the level can be found in the description of how to play a Release Level in the Kabasuji user Manual above.
+The player can exit this test by hitting the "Exit" button.

+  A player can add a release tile by selecting a number and color and then left clicking on the destination tile on the board.